 The Strategic Plan sets the focus and overall goals for the Glenview Park District.
 It connects the District’s mission, vision and guiding principles while outlining a path for how these goals can be achieved.

 The Glenview Park District Board of Commissioners unanimously voted to approve the completed report titled Charting Our Future: A 10-Year Plan for the Glenview Park District.

 At any given time, the Glenview Park District has several projects going on.
 See below to view the latest undertakings by the District.

 park board frequently asked questions

 While the Park Board values the opportunity to hear and consider public comments, it does not normally respond to audience comments at its meeting.
 A question or request may be accepted and answered at a later meeting, and if so, the individual or organization initiating the question or request will be notified of the date and time of the meeting.
-In some cases, the District administration will follow up with answers either via email or a phone call.
+In some cases, the District administration will follow up with answers to public comments either via email or a phone call.